-Painting your cabinets black is a bold choice, sure, but bringing a bit of Old Hollywood regency to your kitchen can make any dish you’re making feel just a little more glamorous.
-Black cabinets match a variety of wall colors, and black can help hide blemishes and dings in old cabinets.
+Painting your cabinets black is a bold choice, sure, but bringing a bit of Old Hollywood to your kitchen can make any dish you’re making feel just a little more glamorous.
+Black cabinets match a variety of wall colors, and black can help hide blemishes and scratches in old cabinets.

 DIY faux marbling

-Earth tones and old world colors
+Earth tones and Old-World colors

 Bold kitchen island